e-nzym3/mitty/README.md

 </p>
 <hr>

 Mitty is a utility that bruteforces Github's commit hash (the 4-character format).
-Based on a [Truffle Security](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github) article, it is possible to find dereferenced commits for a repository.
+Based on a [Truffle Security](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github) article, it is possible to access dereferenced commits for a repository as long as you know the commit hash.
 Github commits can be accessed by using the first 4 characters of a commit hash (e.g., https://github.com/e-nzym3/mitty/commit/a3fc).
 As such, the utility focuses on performing 65,536 requests which cover the whole hex character space for a 4-character string (0000 -> ffff).
 <br>
 <br>
 Since Github will prevent excessive consecutive connections from a single IP source, Mitty is designed to utilize [FireProx](https://github.com/ustayready/fireprox), a utility created for automating deployment of AWS API Gateways through which web requests can be proxied.
-AWS API Gateways will assign a different source IP for each request generated, allowing us to easily rotate our source IP, bypassing the Github protections.
+AWS API Gateways will assign a different source IP for each generated request, allowing us to easily rotate our source IP, bypassing the Github protections.
 <br>
 <br>
 <b>Note: the tool does require an AWS Console account.
 The API Gateways will usually be free unless you end up sending million+ requests</b> ([Gateway API Pricing Page](https://aws.amazon.com/api-gateway/pricing/)).
 # Credits
 - [knavesec](https://github.com/knavesec) - Most of the FireProx interaction code is based on [CredMaster](https://github.com/knavesec/CredMaster)'s functionality.
-Also README blog info.
+Also snagged some README blog info.
 - ChatGPT and Amazon Q - obviously...
 - Microsoft Designer AI - logo